 Sleep.
 Oh, how we take this for granted before we have kids.
-I knew it would be tough in the beginning, waking up every 2 hours to feed.
-After a couple months, however, that got real old real quick.
-We really didn’t want to have to dictate our entire lives around our child’s sleep schedule, but we also wanted to actually get some decent sleep.
-At first, I figured Olivia would just settle into her own schedule and eventually just sleep through the night on her own, which she did sort of.
-We did end up needing to provide a little more structure than we initially were, and it worked great and got her sleeping through the night without having to use some crazy intense minute by minute schedule.
+I knew waking up every 2 hours to feed would be tough in the beginning.
+After a couple months, however, that gets real old real quick.
+We really didn’t want to have to dictate our entire lives around our child’s sleep schedule, but we also wanted to get some decent sleep.
+At first, I figured Olivia would settle into her own schedule and eventually just sleep through the night, which she sort of did.
+We ended up needing to provide a LITTLE more structure than we initially had, and it worked like a charm!
+It got her sleeping through the night without having to use any crazy minute by minute planned out schedule.
 With that being said, here’s what worked for us:

 Crib.
 In my opinion, it is good to get them used to sleeping in their crib as soon as possible.
 In the early weeks, naps in the swing or in your arms are great.
 Later down the road, it is important to get them comfortable sleeping in their crib and having a place that is solely for sleep.
 For us, we started trying naps in the crib and she ended up sleeping better than she did anywhere else.
 Having a nice calm and dark environment helped her get better sleep.

 Monitor.
 For me, I wasn’t comfortable leaving her in her room to sleep unless I was able to hear her and keep an eye on her.
 We got a video monitor and that allowed me to feel comfortable enough to let her sleep in there.
 Once we got her sleeping more and only had her 3 am wake up that we wanted to eliminate, our pediatrician recommended turning off the monitor.
 I know.
 I was shocked too.
 I thought it was INSANE.
-I wasn’t feeding her at that time, though, and every time I got up to soothe her at that time she was completely fine.
-I knew she didn’t need anything at that time, so we tried it and we still heard her cry a little bit from our room but the crying got shorter and shorter until she finally just stopped waking up. (the one we use and LOVE is the Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens)
+I wasn’t feeding her at that time, though, and every time I got up to soothe her she was completely fine.
+I knew she didn’t need anything so we tried it.
+We still heard her cry a little bit from our room but the crying got shorter and shorter until she finally just stopped waking up. (the one we use and LOVE is the Infant Optics DXR-8 Video Baby Monitor with Interchangeable Optical Lens)